 Without further adieu, here is your guide to visiting Tamul waterfall in Huasteca Potosina Mexico.

 What to bring

-Your journey to the waterfall is up river, so you will work to get to Tamul waterfall.
+Your journey to the waterfall is up river.
+Be ready to paddle!
 It’s about a 45 minute ride with about 15 minutes walking half way through to get through small rapids.
-The guides carry the boats through the rapids.
+Thankfully, the guides carry the boats through the rapids.

 Visiting Cueva del Agua

 After visiting Tamul Waterfall, you will paddle to a small cave along the river called Cueva del Agua.
 This is a spring fed cave that has super clear water for swimming.
 Swimming in the cave is allowed.
 But it will be packed.
 We didn’t let the crowds scare us off and jumped right in.

 When the tour was complete, our guide brought us to a home.
 A woman prepared an incredible meal for us and we dined al fresco in her backyard.
 The food was fantastic and she happily accommodated the vegetarians that were at the table.

 If you want to change into dry clothes for the hour ride home.
 There were bathrooms and changing rooms on site.
 The trip, including the drive out and back took nearly all day.
 We were exhausted when we got home.
 But had an absolutely incredible experience.